icehouse-ventures/laravel-chartjs/README.md

 In the dataset interface you can pass any configuration and option to your chart.
 All options available in chartjs documentation are supported.
-Just write the configuration with php array notations and its work!
+Just write the configuration with php array notations and it works!

 # Advanced chartjs options

-Since the current version allows it to add simple json string based options, it is not possible to generate options like:
+The basic options() method allows you to add simple key-value pair based options, but it is not possible to generate nested options like:

 ```php
     options: {